-It's one of my favorite words in the whole English lexicon, partly because of the notions of careful thought, deliberation and balance implicit within it, but mostly because of its celestial origins.
+It's one of my favorite words in the whole English lexicon, in part because of the notions of careful thought, deliberation and balance enfolded in it, but mostly because of its splendid celestial origins.

-Think Vincent Van Gogh and his gorgeous "Starry Starry Night" here...
-The word consider comes to us from around 1350 CE, and it traces its origins through the Middle English consideren and the Latin considerare, both words meaning "with the stars" or "in the company of the stars".
-Those origins are shared with other English words like constellation and sidereal, the former describing a whole group of stars glowing up there in the night sky, and the latter meaning simply "starry" and by extension, celestial or heavenly.
+Think Vincent Van Gogh and his gorgeous "Starry Starry Night"...
+The word consider hails from around 1350 CE, tracing its origins through the Middle English consideren and the Latin considerare, both words meaning "with the stars" or "in the company of the stars".
+The origins are shared with other English words like constellation and sidereal, the first (noun) describing a group of stars, and the latter (adjective) meaning simply "starry" and by extension, celestial or heavenly.

 "We find lingering evidence of archetype in the images and symbols found in stories, literature, poetry, painting, and religion.
 It would appear that its glow, its voice, and its fragrance are meant to cause us to be raised up from contemplating the shit on our tails to occasionally traveling in the company of the stars."